In this article:

 Width and height

 Here you can enter the dimensions (in pixels) you want, this is the actual size of your image.
 To ensure that the proportions of your image remain intact when changing its width or height, click the padlock icon that is located between the two fields.
-Note that if the actual width of your image is greater than the width of the chosen image block, there is no problem, the email editor will automatically resize it to fit the space reserved for the image block in your template.
+Note that if the actual width of your image is greater than the width of the chosen image block, that's not a problem, the email editor will automatically resize it to fit the space reserved for the image block in your template.

 Apply a ratio